salilab/imp/doc/developer_guide.md

 - look for easy ways of splitting the functionality into pieces.
-It generally makes sense, for %example, to split selection of the particles from the action taken on them, either by accepting a IMP::kernel::Refiner, or a IMP::kernel::SingletonContainer or just an arbitrary IMP::kernel::ParticleIndexes object.
+It generally makes sense, for %example, to split selection of the particles from the action taken on them, either by accepting a IMP::kernel::Refiner, a IMP::kernel::SingletonContainer or just an arbitrary IMP::kernel::ParticleIndexes object.